emmo-repo/domain-neo/README.md

 It includes the representation of the Fukushima Daichi accident, based on the official IAEA report: "The Fukushima Daiichi accident - Technical Volume 1: Description and Context of the Accident", IAEA, Vienna (AU), 2015, STI/PUB/1710, ISBN 978–92–0–107015–9

-<u>The ontology is still in development phase and provides a partial cover of the nuclear engineering domain and Fukushima Daichi accident report.</u>
+<ins>The ontology is still in early development phase and provides only a partial cover of the nuclear engineering domain and Fukushima Daichi accident report.</ins>

+## Acknowledgement
 The work has been performed in the context of the course *Digitalization Of Engineering Methodologies And Data M* , in the second cycle degree programme in Energy Engineering at the University of Bologna.

 Authors:
 - Prof. Emanuele Ghedini
 - Ilaria Maria Paponetti (MSc)
 - Francesco Antonio Zaccarini (MPhil)